-15 Infill and Redevelopment in Misson Village
+15 Policy 4: Infill and Redevelopment in Misson Village

-- 109 It is possible that, over the Plan period, sites within the existing village will come forward for development.
-The cumulative effect of this can change the character of the area. - 110 There are numerous heritage assets within Misson Village, both designated and non-designated.
-Should a Conservation Area be created then the whole of that area would be a designated heritage asset.
-Whether a Conservation Area is designated or not, development affecting heritage assets within the village would be subject to Policy DM8 in Bassetlaw District Council's Core Strategy - 111 The accompanying Conservation Area Character Appraisal and Management Plan would detail the distinctive character of the village and require development to reflect these positive attributes. - 112 Given the local need for smaller market properties, downsizing for an ageing population and the likelihood that some of these sites will be in the centre of the village close to local amenities, smaller dwellings suitable for older people or those with mobility issues will be particularly supported in the village.
-Equally, smaller properties in the centre of the village would also be suitable for young people looking to own or rent their first property. - 113 Development on infill plots is expected to be in accordance with the design policies in this Plan.
+- 409108 It is possible that, over the Plan period, sites within the existing village will come forward for development.
+The cumulative effect of this can change the character of the area. - 410109 There are numerous heritage assets within Misson Village, both designated and non-designated, which includes the Conservation area.
+Development affecting heritage assets within the village would be subject to Policy DM8 in Bassetlaw District Council's Core Strategy. - 41110 The accompanying Conservation Area Character Appraisal and Management Plan would detail the distinctive character of the village and require development to reflect these positive attributes. - 442111 Given the local need for smaller market properties, downsizing for an ageing population and the likelihood that some of these sites will be in the centre of the village close to local amenities, smaller dwellings suitable for older people or those with mobility issues will be particularly supported in the village.
+Equally, smaller properties in the centre of the village would also be suitable for young people looking to own or rent their first property. - 413112 Development on infill plots is expected to be in accordance with the design policies in this Plan.